logo jabes

 ⚖ Obligations

-To get covered in knowledge by a portfolio:
+To get covered by information knowledge by a portfolio: Jabes process Assurance

 ⚙ Cooperation

-In an incremental process: This is a process in his own with the goal of only going that far in details other can start their work while covering at least known mandatory requirements.
+In an incremental process: This is a process in his own with the goal of only going that far in details others can start their work while covering at least known mandatory requirements.

 Operations